Why Are Sleeping Positions Important for Scoliosis?

 The Best Sleeping Position For Scoliosis (And The Worst)

 The best sleeping position for scoliosis (agreed upon by most chiropractors) is to sleep on your back.
-With the proper mattress, this will help to keep the spine in neutral alignment while sleeping.
-Dr. Hall says, “Most scoliosis has at least a small degree of hyperkyphosis (small degree of hunched back type deformity) associated with the curvature and the back lying position helps to reduce the roundedness of the spine, especially with a firmer mattress support.”
+With the proper mattress, this sleeping position will help to keep the spine in neutral alignment while sleeping.
+Dr. Raymond Hall, a chiropractic physician says, “Most scoliosis has at least a small degree of hyperkyphosis (small degree of hunched back type deformity) associated with the curvature and the back lying position helps to reduce the roundedness of the spine, especially with a firmer mattress support.”

 (Best) Sleeping on your side